Han-ma-bookie/Han-ma-bookie/README.md

 - 👋 Hi, I’m Pedro, Brazillian, 20
-- 👀 I'm interested in improve my skills in C++ and Python
+- 👀 I'm interested in improve my skills in C, C++ and Python
-- 🌱 I’am currently learning Software Engineering, C++ and Pyhton.
+- 🌱 I’am currently learning Software Engineering, C, C++ and Pyhton.

 <!---
 Han-ma-bookie/Han-ma-bookie is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.